 I also have a history as a professional photographer and hold a degree in Photojournalism from Western Kentucky University.
 During my graduate training, I earned certification in PhotoTherapy in Vancouver, BC and have worked with clients in creating photographs and image interpretation as a way to access and understand subconscious workings in the mind.
 As part of my personal creative history, I am grateful to have traveled extensively doing humanitarian work and documenting other cultures, using my lens to engage others’ stories.
 These experiences continue to inform how I consider and interact with the people who see me.

 Lastly, I often bring my dog, Sailor, to the office.
 My clients have the option to include her affection in their process during the clinical hour.
-She is a two year old Border Collie/Pointer mix with a gentle and loving disposition, and will gladly sleep on the toes of anyone who lets her.
+She is a five year old Border Collie/Pointer mix with a gentle and loving disposition, and will gladly sleep on the toes of anyone who lets her.